Locomotion Policy Guided Traversability Learning using Volumetric Representations of Complex Environments: APPROACH

 For each of the valid spawn pose, $n_{total}=10$ trials of each motion command $a_i$ are executed.
 In particular, 4 translation and 2 rotation motions are performed.
 The translation distance is set to \SI{40}{cm} along four cardinal directions (forward, backward, left, right) and the rotation is given by a $\pm$\SI{45}{\degree} yaw.
 The selected motion commands determine the relative pose offset with respect to the starting pose.
 During execution the current pose offset of the robot with respect to the goal is used to compute the velocity command tracked by the locomotion policy.
 Four different trajectories with start (transparent) and goal poses (dense) with purple arrows indicating the motion command are shown in Figure~\ref{fig:terrain_gen}.
 Each attempt results in a robot trajectory, which is evaluated for success based on foot contacts, base orientation, environment collision, time to reach the goal and distance to the goal.
 A maximum execution time of \SI{4}{s} is set for each attempt.
 In Figure~\ref{fig:terrain_gen} the forward and side-ward moving robots reach their goal successfully (green check mark), whereas the other robots fail to execute the desired motion command given a collision with the environment (red cross).
 The overall traversability cost is given by the number of successful attempts $n_{suc}$ divided by total attempts $n_{total}$.

-We choose to use relatively small pose offsets, such that a motion command can be correlated with the terrain surrounding the starting pose.
-Therefore the outcome of each trajectory is solely associated with the single starting entry within the traversability cost tensor, which is indexed by the starting robot position.
+We choose to use small pose offsets, such that a motion command can be correlated with the terrain surrounding the starting pose.
+Therefore the outcome of each trajectory is solely associated with the single starting entry of the traversability cost tensor, which is indexed by the starting robot position.
 Evaluating longer trajectories leads to the problem of determining which terrain part is responsible for the failed execution.
 Additionally, it is possible to increase the safety limits by adjusting the size of the used collision bodies.
 For each attempt the robot base mass and friction coefficient are randomized.
-The procedure to evaluate a trajectory on success can be further adapted depending on the application, which may include time, number of steps, or the configuration of the robot.
-The collected traversability cost for an example terrain patch is color-coded in Figure~\ref{fig:terrain_gen}, where blue indicates risk-free traversable and red traversable under high risk.
+The procedure to evaluate a trajectory on success can be further adapted depending on the application, which may include time, number of steps, or the robots’ configuration.
+A sample of the collected terrain traversability cost is color-coded in Figure~\ref{fig:terrain_gen}, where blue indicates risk-free traversable and red traversable under high risk.